neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 RSA wallet service
 ------------------

-Flow provides a so called RSA wallet service, to manage public/private key encryptions.
+Flow provides a so called RSA wallet service to manage public/private key encryption.
 The idea behind this service is to store private keys securely within the application by only exposing the public key via API.
-The default implementation shipped with Flow is based on the openssl functions shipped with PHP:
+The default implementation shipped with Flow is based on the OpenSSL functions shipped with PHP:
 ``Neos\Flow\Security\Cryptography\RsaWalletServicePhp``.

-The service can either create new key pairs itself, while returning the fingerprint as identifier for this keypair.
+The service can either create new key pairs itself, while returning the fingerprint as identifier for this key pair.
 This identifier can be used to export the public key, decrypt and encrypt data or sign data and verify signatures.

 To use existing keys the following commands can be used to import keys to be stored and used within the wallet: